The Cornwall We Want

 inclusivity

-by peterpotager, almost 4 years ago
+by peterpotager, over 4 years ago

 This lockdown period has, for me, focused attention on how divided we have become as a society.
 It’s been very good to hear that people have felt a stronger sense of community during this pandemic but I fear that unless we take this opportunity to change we will drift swiftly back to a ‘normal’ that was clearly not working for everyone.
 The Cornwall that I would love to be a part of in the future would be a place that decides not just to thank those key workers for their incredibly selfless efforts during this difficult period, but to make...
 Continue reading